- Via Christa

 Christian Platonist philosopher, American Idealist, Founder, Society of the Universal Living Christ, minister, teacher, author, wife, and mother.

-Etymology of intellect: Latin intellectus, "perception," from intellegere, "to perceive."
+Etymology of intellect: Latin intellectus, perception,

 Intellect is a mental faculty.